Blog

 Grade Price (per piece) Notes

-2. Medium Block Magnets (Used in tools, motors, etc.)
+2. Medium Block Magnets (Used in tools, motors, and assemblies)

 Grade Price (per piece) Notes